ljdyer/ljdyer/README.md

 I am a programmer and linguist with several years' experience developing applications to support translation efforts in the IT industry.

 My main technical interests are natural language processing and machine/computer-aided translation.
-I combine my expertise in these fields with a working knowledge of web and software development to provide practical translation solutions to organisations and teams.
+I combine my expertise in these fields with a working knowledge of web and software development to provide practical translation solutions to organisations working in multiple languages.

 I am currently enrolled in the <a href="https://www.wlv.ac.uk/courses/ma-computational-linguistics/">MA Computational Linguistics</a> course at the University of Wolverhampton.
 Some of the projects included in this GitHub were completed as part of the coursework for this course.